 Our training program is designed to provide a variety of both didactic and hands on experiences to educate our residents for the many aspects of Radiology in a collegial atmosphere.

-Tulane’s Department of Radiology accepts four residents annually into a categorical 5 year program (PGY 1-5) covering all aspects and subspecialties of diagnostic radiology.
-Any candidate who matches into our program will be automatically guaranteed an internship position in Internal Medicine at Tulane Medical Center.
+Tulane’s Department of Radiology accepts four residents annually into a categorical five year program (PGY 1-5) covering all aspects and subspecialties of diagnostic and interventional radiology.
+Preliminary candidates who match into our program are automatically guaranteed an internship position in Internal Medicine at Tulane Medical Center.
 A portion of this internship is spent within our own interventional radiology department, where residents can get an early exposure to IR and radiology in general.